REST Admin API reference

 Shopify offers a wide range of APIs to provide functionality at every stage of a store's operation.
 For help selecting which APIs and resources you need for your app, see Selecting APIs for your app.

-For the latest information about changes to Shopify's APIs, visit the API Announcements section of the Shopify Forums.
+For the latest information about changes to Shopify's APIs, visit the API Announcements section of the Shopify Community forums.

 Use our featured APIs to quickly integrate sophisticated Shopify functionality into your app:

 Application proxies - Display data on a Shopify store page from an outside location.

 Charging users for your app - Create and issue charges to store owners purchasing your app.

 Carrier service - Register a new carrier service with a list of applicable shipping rates.

 Fulfillment service - Register, edit, and delete new fulfillment services.

 Liquid - Load dynamic content on storefronts with the Liquid template language.